Records Management and Exhibits Print this Page

 Case Exhibits

-The Records Management Office also handles the return and destruction of case exhibits, following the disposition of court cases.
+The Court Records Division also handles the return and destruction of case exhibits, following the disposition of court cases.
 For more information about exhibits, please click here.

 Transcripts